October surprise: WikiLeaks

+James Comey investigation

 Three weeks later, on October 28, then-FBI Director James Comey announced in a letter to Congress that he would take "appropriate investigative steps" to review additional emails related to Hillary Clinton's use of a private email server.
-This was announced after newly discovered emails were found on a computer that was seized by the FBI during an investigation of former congressman Anthony Weiner who had been accused of sending explicit pictures to a minor.
+This was announced after newly discovered emails were found on a computer that the FBI seized during an investigation of former congressman Anthony Weiner, who had been accused of sending explicit pictures to a minor.
 According to law enforcement officials, the emails were found on a computer used by both Weiner and his then-wife, top Clinton aide Huma Abedin.
 Several hours later, Hillary Clinton responded to the decision of the Director by calling on the FBI to be fully transparent and to release "full and complete facts" on what the emails contained.
 On October 30, it was reported that 650,000 emails on Weiner's computer were to be investigated, potentially being relevant to this particular and other cases.
+Almost all ended up being duplicates, and when Comey revealed that the investigation found nothing on November 6, some Clinton aides later worried that it put the emails back in the news cycle two days before the election.
+Comey also received criticism for only publicly disclosing the Clinton email investigations and keeping quiet about the inquiry into Russian attempts to boost Donald Trump.
+A 2018 inspector general report of the decision to reopen the investigation in October described it as "a serious error in judgment."
+Daniel Drezner argued it was the greatest October surprise of the modern presidency.

 2018 midterm elections

 A caravan of migrants from Central America became the "October surprise" of 2018.
-President Trump tweeted information about the caravan, and later released a Republican television advertisement that many criticized as racist (Fox News, NBC, and Facebook removed the advertisement after they considered it racist and CNN refused to air it).
+President Trump tweeted information about the caravan and later released a Republican television advertisement that many criticized as racist (Fox News, NBC, and Facebook removed the ad after they deemed it racist, and CNN refused to air it).
 The story dominated discussion on many news networks, with many pundits criticizing Trump.
 News host Shepard Smith said on his Fox News show that the migrant caravan "hysteria" was actually intended to stoke fear before the midterm election and ridiculed Trump's claims.